FaaizRamaza/Netflix-Clone-React/README.md

 3. Run the app using command: npm start

 NOTE!!
-Use this email: test10@gmail.com , pass: 123123 ,
+Use this email: test10@gmail.com , pass: 123123
-       Or You can create Dummy account in Sign Up section
+// It will bring you pass the login section